grafana/tempo/docs/tempo/website/api_docs/_index.md

 - `end = (unix epoch seconds)`
   Optional.
 Along with `start` define a time range from which traces should be returned.
 Providing both `start` and `end` will include blocks for the specified time range only.

-Note that this API is not meant to be used directly unless for debugging the sharding functionality of the query frontend.
+This API is not meant to be used directly unless for debugging the sharding functionality of the query frontend.

 Returns: